Pierrad/obsidian-github-copilot/README.md

 - Node.js 18 or later
 - Network connection to send and receive data from the Github Copilot service

-> [!NOTE]
-> At startup, the plugin will download the copilot LSP from my latest release.
-This file is around 4mb in size and comes from the [official vim plugin](https://github.com/github/copilot.vim).
-It is required to use this plugin.
-When the plugin is updated, it will download and replace with the latest version.

 ## Installation

 1. Install the plugin via the Obsidian community plugins browser.